These Colorado Springs neighborhoods are buzzing with development

-The Downtown Partnership of Colorado Springs estimates that there has been about $620 million worth of development completed, planned or under way in downtown Colorado Springs in recent years – a major increase over previous years.
-One key development is the $75 million U.S. Olympic Museum and Hall of Fame in southwest downtown, just blocks away from the U.S. Olympic Committee headquarters.
+The Downtown Partnership of Colorado Springs estimates that there has been about $620 million worth of development completed, planned or underway in downtown Colorado Springs in recent years – a major increase over previous years.
+One key development is the $75 million U.S. Olympic & Paralympic Museum and Hall of Fame in southwest downtown just blocks away from the U.S. Olympic Committee headquarters.
 Slated to open in 2019, the museum is expected to ultimately draw 350,000 visitors a year and is spurring new developments in the area, including a $20 million, 10-story Hilton Garden Inn, set to be complete in 2019, a new five-story apartment building and several other pending projects.

-Anchored by Colorado Springs’ historic downtown Acacia Park, Bijou Street is buzzing thanks to a recent revitalization that’s drawing in younger crowds, restaurants and retail.
+Anchored by Colorado Springs’ historic downtown Acacia Park, Bijou Street is buzzing thanks to a recent revitalization that’s drawing in younger crowds, restaurants, and retail.
 The street is home to Story Coffee Co., recently named Colorado’s most beautiful coffee shop by Architectural Digest.
-Across the street, Ladyfingers Letterpress prints unique greeting cards and paper goods in shop and offers lettering workshops to locals.
-Nestled in between coffee and cards are a spin studio, art supplies store, consignment shop and bicycle shop.
+Across the street, Ladyfingers Letterpress prints unique greeting cards and paper goods in the shop and offers lettering workshops to locals.
+Nestled in between coffee and cards are a spin studio, art supplies store, consignment shop, and bicycle shop.

 Nevada Street corridor